sh1v-max/Front-End_Projects/Projects/01_Focus-on-Today/README.md

 # Focus on Today

-`Focus on Today` is a simple kinda to-do app.
+`Focus on Today` is a simple, kind of to-do app.

 ### Features:
 - **Allow you to add up to 3 tasks**: Add up to three daily goals and mark them as completed with just a click.